Joscelyn1/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+    `.forEach` applies a given function to each item in a given array but doesn't return anything.
+    `.map` returns a new array with the results of applying a given function on a given array
 2. What is the difference between a function and a method?
+    Methods are functions that were defined as a property of an object. in the below example "greet" is a method.

+    const joscelyn = {
+        name: 'Joscelyn',
+        age: 29,
+        greet: function() {
+            return 'Hello there!'
+        }
+    }

 3. What is closure?

+    Closure refers to how inner functions preserve the values provided in their outer functions.

+    Take the below example:

+       `function minusMaker(minusNumber) {

+             function minus(firstNumber) {

+                return firstNumber - minusNumber;

+            }

+        return minus;`

+        }

+        const minus5 = minusMaker(5);

+        console.log(minus5(7));
+        console.log(minus5(59));

+    Minus5 preserves the minusNumber value in minusMaker every time it's called.
+That value was preserved.
+    In ELI5 terms, minus5 got a backpack that included the values in minusMaker.
+If I ask minus5 to do something with a value in minusMaker, all it has to do is reach into its backpack to grab it.

 4. Describe the four rules of the 'this' keyword.

+    i. global binding:
+        if you call "this" in the global scope you'll get the "global object" or
+        "window object."
+This object has a lot of the information and variables that make up
+        JavaScript.

+    ii. implicit binding:
+        if you don't explicitly tell the computer to use a different "this", then implicitly "this" will bind to the object it's in.

+    iii. new binding:
+        in a constructor function, you can use 'this' to refer to the object you create with that constructor function using 'new'

+    iv. explicit binding:
+        you can set the value of 'this' with some
+        JS methods including: .bind, .call, .apply

 5. Why do we need super() in an extended class?

+    So that it will inherit the properties given to its parent class.

 ## Project Set up